AdarshGDaniel/LiteXpansion/README.md

 # LiteXpansion
-LiteXpansion is a Slimefun4 Addon that started with adding the use full items/machines from SlimeXpansion.
+LiteXpansion is a <b>Slimefun4 Addon</b> that started with adding the use full items/machines from SlimeXpansion.
 This slowly is changing into an Industrial Craft 2 Addon.

-> This README is outdated reeeeee

 ## Contents
 ### Items